chrisraff/conversation2foods/README.md

 Then run `generate_evidence_classifier_data.py` to convert the evidence data into labeled bert data.
 A true label indicates that the chunk contains evidence of a food

+At this point you can run `train_classifier.py` or `nn.py` to train a classifier or neural network

 Run the food database lemmatizer
 `python food_database_lemmatizer.py`